Julian Sayin sets completions mark and No. 1 Ohio State rolls past Grambling State 70-0

 Sayin completed his first 16 passes and finished 18 of 19 for 306 yards, all in the first half.
 The sophomore broke Will Howard's mark of 13 straight completions to start a game.

 Howard had set the record on Jan.
-20 in the College Football Playoff national championship game against Notre Dame.
+20, when he led the Buckeyes to victory in the College Football Playoff national championship game against Notre Dame.

 Sayin was one pass away from tying C.J.
 Stroud’s school record of 17 consecutive completions when he was picked off by Grambling’s Tyrell Raby at the Tigers 1 on a pass intended for Carnell Tate.

+“I don’t think I’ve done that before, but I think it’s just, when you get those completions kind of racking up, it builds confidence and the energy from the other players in the offense, when they start seeing you moving the ball down the field like that," Sayin said.

-Sayin had five completions of at least 40 yards, including his first two touchdown passes — a 47-yarder to tight end Will Kacmarek on Ohio State’s opening possession and 87 yards to Jeremiah Smith with 8:54 remaining in the first quarter to put the Buckeyes up by two scores.
+Sayin had five completions of at least 40 yards, including his first two touchdown passes — a 47-yarder to tight end Will Kacmarek on Ohio State’s opening possession and an 87-yarder to Jeremiah Smith with 8:54 remaining in the first quarter.

 Smith, who had five receptions for 119 yards and two touchdowns, was wide open at the Ohio State 46 and went untouched up the left sideline for the second-longest pass play in school history and the third-longest play from scrimmage.